SCDH/seed-tei-transformations/CONTRIBUTING.md

 ```

 **Every transformation distributed for the SEED XML Transformer must
-be tested.** At least is must compile.
+be tested.** At least it must compile.
 Otherwise, the REST service
 will not pass its health test.